mross21/sleepWake_estimation/README.md

-# Use graph regularized SVD to get "sleep"/"wake" labels from typing activity
+# Estimate sleep/wake cycle through smartphone typing activity

-Use the functions to calculate features related to typing regularity and amount of "sleep"
+Method using graph regularized SVD to estimate when someone is awake and asleep based on their typical patterns.
+Also includes typing regularity features engineered from the estimated diurnal pattern.

+Used in